Spidersbox/Relay/README.md

 <hr>
 <br>
 ### Installation from source
-The installation procedure is usually perfomed directly on the target system.
-Therefore a C compiler and friends should already be installed.
-Otherwise a cross compilation environment needs to be setup on a PC (this is not described here).
+The installation procedure is usually perfomed directly on the target system.<br>
+Therefore a C compiler and friends should already be installed.<br>
+Otherwise a cross compilation environment needs to be setup on a PC<br>
+(this is not described here).

 * Install dependencies (package names may vary depending on your distribution):
 <pre>
-    apt-get install libftdi1 libftdi-dev libhidapi-libusb0 libhidapi-dev libusb-1.0-0 libusb-1.0-0-dev
+    apt-get install build-essential libhidapi-dev libusb-1.0-0 libusb-1.0-0-dev
 </pre>

-* Build dependencies from source (optional):
+* Build dependencies from source (optional):<br>
-On some not so recent Linux distributions (like Debian Weezy) the HIDAPI library is not yet packaged, so it needs to be build from the source code.
+On some not so recent Linux distributions (like Debian Weezy) the HIDAPI library<br>
+is not yet packaged, so it needs to be build from the source code.<br>
 Follow these instructions to do that:
 <pre>
     apt-get install libudev-dev libusb-1.0-0-dev
     git clone git://github.com/signal11/hidapi.git